The Zenith v30.0

 Theoretical Overview

-The Zenith v26.4 engine models cellular identity as a high-dimensional trajectory where a somatic cell (Slate Gray) is protected by an Identity Barrier ($B$).
+The Zenith v30.0 GOLD engine models cellular identity as a high-dimensional trajectory where a somatic cell (Slate Gray) is protected by an Identity Barrier ($B$).
 The Decaying Resonance Protocol (DRP) proves that this barrier is a dynamic, fatigable system rather than a static potential well.

 The Mechanics of Barrier Fatigue